isaacg1/pyth/docs/spec_control.rst

     Bye
     [0, 1, 2, 3, 4]

-6.3. ";" - End Statement
+8.3. ";" - End Statement
 ========================

 This is effectively an infinite amount of close parenthesis.
-This closes how many ever aritys are needed to start completely afresh.
-This is the replacement for multiple lines in Pyth.
+This closes how many ever arities are needed to start completely afresh.

 Ex::